hyunyong/MuAlPhysicsValidation/README.md

         cd ../MuAlAnalyzer

 2b.
-Create a Working directory for this comparison (it could be the filder name on EOS from prev. step)
+Create a Working directory for this comparison (it could be the folder name on EOS from the previous step)

         mkdir MuAlRefit_MYSTUDY

 2c.
-Create a filelist for the sample to be analyzed in **Create_Input.sh**; the EOS folder that contains the Refit files and the output txt file.
+Create a file list for the sample to be analyzed in **Create_Input.sh**; this will be the EOS folder that contains the Refit files and a python file that will create the file list.
+You will specify these on lines 2 and 3 of **Create_Input.sh**:

+        Folder="/store/group/alca_muonalign/<user>/<crab_output_location>"
+        fileTXT="MuAlRefit_MYSTUDY/MuAlRefit_MYSTUDY_list.py"

+Then, execute the script.

         bash Create_Input.sh
-        cd MYSTUDY
+        cd MuAlRefit_MYSTUDY

 2d.
 Now copy here the python file you will change to run your comparison **muAlAnalyzer_Data_cfg.py**.

         cp ../muAlAnalyzer_Data_cfg.py .
         cp ../createJobs.py .
-        python createJobs.py $FILELIST$ $N_JOBS$ (FILELIST is the one you created and N_JOBS is the job splitting you want to use; recommend 500)
+        python createJobs.py $FILELIST$ $N_JOBS$ (FILELIST is the one you created and N_JOBS is the job splitting you want to use; recommend 500 jobs)

 2e.
 Now you can submit the jobs: